Joe Sanberg

 Joseph N. Sanberg (born July 12, 1979) is an American entrepreneur.
-He is co-founder of Aspiration, Inc., an online banking and investing firm, and an early investor in meal delivery service Blue Apron.
+He is co-founder of Aspiration, Inc., initially an online banking and investing firm, and an early investor in meal delivery service Blue Apron.
 He is also the founder of CalEITC4Me, a California outreach program that helps low-income families claim the state and federal earned income tax credits.

+In March 2025, the U.S. Department of Justice charged Sanberg with defrauding investors out of more than $145 million.
+In August 2025, he agreed to plead guilty to two counts of wire fraud.
+Prosecutors cited losses to investors of over $248 million.
+Investigation by additional authorities is ongoing.

 Life

 Born and raised in Southern California, Sanberg went to Anaheim's Servite High School and studied at Harvard University.

-Sanberg lives in Los Angeles with his fiancée Nicole Lapin, an author and former CNBC anchor.
-In 2021, they publicly discussed experiencing a miscarriage in an effort to encourage companies to offer paid early pregnancy loss leave.
+He is Jewish.

 Career

 Sanberg has described that, after college, he went to work on Wall Street and earned enough to feel monetarily secure.
-However, he has said he was uneasy working in an industry that he said “totally divorced service from profit,” and shifted to investing in start-ups, including the meal delivery outfit Blue Apron and Aspiration.com.
+However, he has said he was uneasy working in an industry that he said "totally divorced service from profit", and shifted to investing in start-ups, including the meal delivery outfit Blue Apron and Aspiration.com.

 Sanberg co-founded Aspiration, Inc., an online financial company, with Andrei Cherny in 2013.
 Aspiration enables customers to choose their own fee levels on checking and investment accounts, and offers managed funds that are 100% fossil-fuel free.
 Sanberg is a founding investor in Blue Apron, a home meal delivery service and IVY.com, a "social university".

 Sanberg serves on the Board of Governors at the Jefferson Awards Foundation, an organization that engages over a million youth in volunteer programs and public service annually.

 Sanberg was called "the spark" for his leadership in 2015 toward California launching an Earned Income Tax Credit (EITC).
 To support the California EITC, he founded a statewide outreach program called CalEITC4Me that is administered by Golden State Opportunity Foundation, which conducts research, analysis, public information and education programs with the aim of creating economic security for Californians.
 CalEITC4Me helps working families claim the state and federal earned income tax credits (EITC) and helps families get free tax preparation services.